 Main Centre of Neerattupuram

 The main centre of Neerattupuram is now near Chakkulathukavu Devi Temple & Srambical House with lots of shops and buildings.
 Before that it was near M.R.
-Stores which was a whole-sale and retail shop of more than 60 years of old, but now closed.
-The old market was bigger than the existed one and people around Neerattupuram (even up to 10kms) use to come here for purchasing everything.
+Stores which was a whole-sale and retail shop of more than 60 years of old, but now permanently closed.
+The old market was bigger than the existed one and people around Neerattupuram (even up to 10kms) used to come here for purchasing everything.
 Now there are many shops in each and every corner of places nearby Neerattupuram.

 Climate of Neerattupuram

 Neerattupuram is blessed with a moderate climate.
 Neerattupuram is influenced by the South-west monsoon.

 - March – May : Extreme hot climate

 - June – August : Heavy Rainy Season